nolanlawson/css-talk-2022/markdown.md

 So that's my talk on style/layout performance.
 I hope you enjoyed it and learned something about how browsers work and how to optimize style/layout calculation.

+Thank you to all the people who helped with research for this talk.

 If you'd like to follow my work online, I'd recommend going to my website and following the RSS feed.
 Thanks a lot!